ualibweb/covid-counter/README.md

 All the API fetching is in `/src/api.js`.
 These are URLs specific to our plugin endpoints.

-While the "back-end" component sets the capacity via props passed to it from the custom component HTML, the "front-end" component has an object in `/src/FrontEnd/TotalCount.svelte` called `locationCapactiy` that lists those numbers.
+While the "back-end" component sets the capacity via props passed to it from the custom component HTML, the "front-end" component has an object in `/src/FrontEnd/TotalCount.svelte` called `locationCapacity` that lists those numbers.

 The "front-end" component uses long polling to get the latest count from our API every 2 minutes.
 The "back-end" component has the ability to do so as well, but we turned it off for the sake of our server load.
 Both components have a prop/variable called `polling` that you can set to true/false, and another called `pollTime` where you can set the timing of the long poll.